What are the best things to do in Zakopane in winter, how to find winter wonderland in Poland and why Tatra mountains hiking in winter is the best?

 Useful information about Zakopane and the Tatra Mountains

-Where to stay in Zakopane?
+Where to stay in Zakopane in winter?

 Zakopane has a lot of nice places to stay.
 My favourite ones are the traditional huts in the mountains – called “schronisko”, where you normally need to hike to get to.
 That’s the best base for the various treks.